|RFC-0001: Fuchsia Request for Comments (RFC) process|

 Do not worry about assigning a number to your RFC at this stage.
 Instead, use

-NNNN_my_idea.md.
-The RFC will get a number shortly before landing.
+0000_my_idea.md.
+The RFC will get a number once it is approved or rejected,

 Suggestion.
 Consider marking the CL containing your RFC as a "work-in-progress" until you are ready for feedback.